chunkysteveo/OctoPrintAPI/README.md

 ## Release History
+* 1.1.0
+    * It's a big update to this new library, but needed to allow it to work across all (probably) Arduino clients, and not just ESP8266.
+Big up to Brian Lough @witnessmenow for this update which swapped out HTTPClient to passing the (whatever) client TO the library instead.
+If you are using the library already - you will need to update your scripts to the new call staring call - Sorry!

+    Added ESP32 example too as proof of concept for that platform, thanks again to Brian for confirming this works.
 * 1.0.4
     * It's being used!
 User feedback to include the job process endpoint as a priority, thanks Miles Nash for the prompt that it's in use, and you like it!
 * 1.0.3